datarevenue-berlin/sparsity/docs/index.rst

 Sparsity
 ========

 Sparse data processing toolbox.
-It builds on top of pandas and scipy to provide DataFrame like API to work with numerical homogeneous sparse data.
+It builds on top of Pandas and Scipy to provide DataFrame-like API to work with numerical homogeneous sparse data.

-Sparsity provides pandas like indexing capabilities and group transformations on Scipy csr matrices.
-This has prooven to be extremely efficient as will be shown below.
+Sparsity provides Pandas-like indexing capabilities and group transformations on Scipy csr matrices.
+This has proven to be extremely efficient as shown below.

-Furthermore we provide a distributed implementation of this data struture by relying on the Dask_ framework.
+Furthermore we provide a distributed implementation of this data structure by relying on the Dask_ framework.
 This includes distributed sorting, partitioning, grouping and much more.

-Although we try to mimic Pandas API similar to the Das DataFrame API some operations and parameters don't make sense on sparse or homogeneous data.
+Although we try to mimic the Pandas DataFrame API, some operations and parameters don't make sense on sparse or homogeneous data.
 Thus some interfaces might be changed slightly in their semantics and/or inputs.